 About

 An ensemble of tenor and bass voices, the Harvard Glee Club is the oldest collegiate choir in the United States.
-Since our founding in 1858, we have sought to cultivate and sustain the art of tenor-bass—traditionally men’s—choral music through regular concerts at Harvard’s Sanders Theatre as well as performances on the road at Carnegie Hall, the Kennedy Center in Washington, DC, Disney Concert Hall in LA, and the Musikverein in Vienna, Austria.
-Keeping with this tradition, our most recent international tour took us to East Asia, where we had the privilege of performing in Taipei’s National Concert Hall, Tokyo’s Kioi Hall, and in Gunsan’s City Hall.
+Since our founding in 1858, we have sought to cultivate and sustain the art of tenor-bass—traditionally men’s—choral music through regular concerts at Harvard’s Sanders Theatre as well as performances around the world, including at Carnegie Hall, the Kennedy Center in Washington, DC, Disney Concert Hall in LA, and the Musikverein in Vienna, Austria, the Duomo di Firenze in Italy, and the American Cathedral in Paris, France.
+Keeping with this tradition, HGC’s upcoming international tour will take the group across Western Europe, with historic performances in London, Paris, Milan, Florence, Rome, Munich, and Lisbon.
+The group’s previous international tour visited the Dominican Republic, where HGC had the privilege of performing in the Presidential Palace and with local school groups.

-The Glee Club’s membership is comprised of both undergraduate and graduate students, with interests and concentrations ranging from Applied Mathematics to Sociology.
+The Glee Club’s membership is comprised of undergraduates, graduate students, and faculty, with interests and concentrations ranging from Applied Mathematics to Sociology.
 This diverse group of students interfaces with the organization in a variety of ways—the Glee Club is a bridge for many types of participation and shared expression of the love of music.
 All members are eligible for subsidized voice lessons and those with compositional training enjoy opportunities to create their own pieces for the group to perform.

 The choir’s status as a student-run 501(c)(3) non-profit provides members opportunities for leadership and arts management, including planning and executing multi-week international tours, organizing concerts with collaborating universities, and marketing the Glee Club’s concerts and merchandise.
 The Glee Club’s a cappella subset, Glee Club Lite, allows students to arrange, conduct, and perform their own pieces.
-This smaller pop-driven ensemble expands our normal repertoire with performances that include everything from Disney tunes to jazz.
+This smaller pop-driven ensemble expands our normal repertoire with performances that include everything from Taylor Swift and Olivia Rodrigo to international folk music.

 Recognized together as the Harvard Choruses, the Harvard Glee Club (tenor and bass chorus), Radcliffe Choral Society (soprano and alto chorus), Harvard-Radcliffe Collegium Musicum (mixed chorus), and the Harvard-Radcliffe Chorus (mixed symphonic chorus) annually perform with professional orchestras and soloists, regularly present world premieres, and collaborate with community and campus organizations.